romaingd/ICLR_2018/04-Wu-2018-Training_and_inference_with_integers_in_DNN.md

 in reasonable time.

-* DNN also typically consist in millions of parameters (138M for VGG-16), and are therefore **very heavy to store**, notwithstanding the increased overfitting opportunities.
+* DNN also typically consist in millions of parameters (138M for VGG-16), and are therefore **very heavy to store**, with increased overfitting risk.

-* Therefore much attention has been brought to **reducing the size of the networks, as well as deploying dedicated hardware.**
+* Therefore much attention has been brought to **reducing the size of the networks, as well as deploying them on dedicated hardware** for commercial solutions.

 <br>